IBM/wxflows/examples/rag-question-answer/README.md

 This will install all the needed dependencies for the project.

-Add your environment variables for watsonx.ai flows engine to a new `.env` file, you need to be logged into the `wxflows` CLI, by running:
+Add your environment variables for watsonx Flows Engine to a new `.env` file, you need to be logged into the `wxflows` CLI, by running:

 ```bash
    echo VITE_WXFLOWS_ENDPOINT=https://$(wxflows whoami --account).$(wxflows whoami --domain)/wxflows-genai/watsonxdocs/graphql >> .env